tamedia-ddj/hiring-challenges/crawling-challenge/Readme.md

 - [Clean code](https://www.amazon.com/Clean-Coder-Conduct-Professional-Programmers/dp/0137081073/) and [architecture](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164/)
 - proper use of language and framework idioms
 - usage of external libraries that should simplify the task
-- strip away features, time is scarce!
+- strip away unneeded features, time is scarce!
 - document your approach, your decisions and your general notes
+- check that your last commit compiles
+- send us link where to checkout code from (e.g. github)

 Bonus:
-- minimize resource usage
-- provide a critique of the API you reverse engineered
-- add additional features/gimmicks/easter egg
-- extra bonus points for making us laugh
+- as detailed in the single steps

 Hints:
-- check that your last commit compiles
-- send us link where to checkout code from (e.g. github)
+- there is actually an API that our frontend uses to fetch the articles from the backend (CMS)
+- the subsection is constantly updated by our journalists - make sure not to miss an article